rmyz/hrlog-auto/README.md

 2. Create a scripts folder under `~/.scripts`

-3. Place the script there
+3. Place the `hrlog-auto-...` script under `~/.scripts`

-4. The script accepts 3 params in the following order: email, password, showWindow (debug purposes only)
+4. The script accepts 3 params in the following order: email, password, showWindow (this last is for debug purposes only)

 5. Modify the `crontab.txt` call to the script to include your credentials by replacing "YOUR_EMAIL" and "YOUR_PASSWORD"